 Mother of the bride speech

 Whatever the reason, take comfort in the fact that all the mothers we’ve worked with have enjoyed giving their speech on the day.
-As ex-BBC scriptwriters we know the tricks of the writing trade so follow our Mum-Speech-Advice and you’ll be able to write a wonderful speech.
+As ex-BBC scriptwriters, the Speechy team know the tricks of the writing trade.
+Follow our simple mum-of-the-bride advice and write a speech you (and your daughter) will be proud of.

 MOTB speech etiquette

-This is the bit that gets most mums in a muddle – but relax, your only jobs are 1) to welcome people and 2) make your daughter feel loved!
+This is the bit that gets some mums in a muddle.
+Relax, you only have two jobs to do; make everyone feel welcome and make your daughter feel loved.

-DON’T GO OVERLY FORMAL – Don’t get tied down with traditional speech etiquette, as long as you’re polite and loving, no one really cares if you address them as ‘ladies and gentlemen’ (in fact it seems overly formal if you do).
+DON’T GO OVERLY FORMAL – Forget about the traditional speech etiquette, as long as you’re polite and loving, no one cares if you address them as ‘ladies and gentlemen’ (in fact it seems overly formal if you do).

-PREPARE TO BE EMOTIONAL – Of course, if you’re speaking on behalf of a father who’s passed away, then you’ll want to pay a tribute to him.
+PREPARE TO BE EMOTIONAL – Of course, if you’re speaking on behalf of a father who’s passed away, then you’ll want to pay tribute to him.
 Be careful though; you don’t want to turn your speech into a eulogy.
-Read our advice on how to pay a heartfelt tribute to the dearly departed while ensuring your speech remains a joyful one.
-Some excellent tips there to ensure you can handel delivering the speech on the day.
+Read our advice on how to write a heartfelt tribute to the dearly departed while ensuring your speech remains a joyful one.

 The structure of a mother of the bride speech is the same as a father of the bride speech.
 Here’s the idea…